JElchison/bible-study-handout/README.md

 ## Content Sources
 * Bible text is from the **ESV**.
 Anyone can register to obtain your own (free) API Key at https://api.esv.org/account/.
     * You're welcome to adapt the scripts to pull a different Bible version from another source, if you wish
+    * Anyone can register to obtain your own (free) API Key at http://bibles.org/pages/api
 * Study notes are from the **ESV Study Bible**.
 You'll need to use your own account at https://www.esv.org/ that provides access to the ESV Study Bible.
 If your account does not give you access to the ESV Study Bible, then you're free to find another source
     * You're welcome to adapt the scripts to pull study commentary from a different source, if you wish